TRAIN HARD

 GOAL: Accomplish everything in DEFENDER 1 but concentrate on positively identifying and engaging threats and keeping everyone else safe.

-SET-UP: Rifle “cruiser ready” Rifle “cruiser ready” [Safety selector “SAFE” magazine “LOADED” chamber “EMPTY”] RedCat installed.
-Set up four targets 10ft away from each other, placed around corners and behind barriers.
+SET UP: Cruiser ready” [Safety selector SAFE magazine LOADED chamber EMPTY].
+Install the RedCat.
+Place the rifle on the table.
+Set up four targets 10ft away from each other, placed around corners and behind barriers if possible.
 Mark each target A, B, C and D. and have a friend randomly arrange the targets.
-Shot timer set with par time.
+Use a timer.

-PROCEDURE: At the buzzer, turn around and grab your rifle.
-As you grab the rifle rack the bolt to chamber a round, Your friend calls out the target(s) (in this example, let’s say “B”).
-Confirm safety “SAFE” and round chambered.
+PROCEDURE: Face away from the rifle.
+At the buzzer, turn around, grab your rifle, chamber a round and confirm SAFE.
+Your friend calls out the target(s) (in this example, let’s say “B”).
 Begin to move toward each target.
 Identify the first target.
 Target “A” is friendly.
 Keep the rifle at the low ready and move on.
-While still moving, transition to the second and third target.
+While still moving, transition to the second and third targets.
 Identify the targets.
 Target “C” and “D” are friendly.
 Keep the rifle at the low ready and move on.
-While still moving, transition to the third target.
+While still moving, transition to the fourth target.
 Identify the target.
 Target “B” is the intruder.
 Safety selector – FIRE.
-Fire two rounds into the far target.
+Fire two rounds into the target, center of mass.
+All threats neutralized.
 Safety selector – SAFE.
-Once the home is safe unload and clear the weapon.
+Once the home is safe unload and clear the weapon and place it on the table.
+Keep the magazine and ammo with you.

-STANDARDS: You were safe and deliberate in all your actions?
-Did you properly identify, engage and neutralize the target?
-Did you safely handle your weapon in front of friendlies?
-After the area is confirmed safe, was the rifle unloaded and the chamber cleared?
+STANDARDS: 1.
+You were safe and deliberate in all your actions?
+2. Did you properly identify, engage and neutralize the target(s)?
+3. Did you place two rounds into the center of mass?
+4. Did you safely handle your weapon in front of friendlies?
+5. After the area is confirmed safe, was the rifle unloaded and the chamber cleared?
+6. did you keep the magazine and ammo with you?

 VIDEOS: